NicolasDuciaume/SYSC4806_Web_App/README.md

 - Tyler Mair: tylermair@cmail.carleton.ca

 ## Current State of the Project
 The project is now complete with all the features implemented and functional as intended.
+This project only supports Google Chrome.

 ## Plan for the next sprint
 Sprint close to tie up any loose ends in regards to logistics and other ease of use functionalities.